How Can Synthetic Data Solve the AI Bias Problem?

 AI bias is a real problem, and it can affect people in various ways.
 They may not receive an invitation for a job interview, banks will decline their loan application, or even become candidates for surveillance by law forces.
 Stakes are high, and the whole point of AI was eliminating subjective mistakes made by humans.

 However, it’s not the algorithm that’s biased: it’s our data!
 The human factor can be tough to diminish and, if we feel the need to eliminate it from our AI systems, we would need to remove the bias from our data before it even enters the algorithm.
 A proposed solution is synthetic data generation.

 Generating synthetic data can be complete or partial.
 It’s a unique way to make sure we treat everyone equally and that everyone’s “weight coefficient” is the same.
-The algorithm thinks that, if a male occupied a particular role for the last ten years, it means that males are simply better at it.
+The algorithm thinks if a male occupied a particular role for the last ten years, it means that males are better at it.
 It does not know the cruel and harsh reality of the real world.
-Exterminating this reasoning from an algorithm is difficult, but it’s a must if we want to take a step forward into a more equal and just society.
+Exterminating this reasoning from an algorithm is difficult in the computer-science world - but it is a must if we want to take a step forward into a more equal and just society.